 Quick Summary of Group Traffic Profits

-Rating: 4 out of 5.
-A solid course that's reasonably priced.
+Rating: 4 A solid course that's reasonably priced.

 Everyone from affiliate marketers to bloggers to writers/artists/musicians struggles with growing their traffic to their products, blogs and websites.
 Why?
 Because there is a causal relationship between traffic and conversions (e.g., sales).
 So, without traffic, there isn’t much of an ROI on one’s efforts.

 To this end, Brett Rutecky and “Mike from Maine” introduce a training and software package called Group Traffic Profits.
 Here are Brett and Mike at left and right, respectively:

 Group Traffic Profits (GTP) operates on the principle that you can reap enormous traffic and profits by creating Facebook groups.
 There are numerous advantages to Facebook groups, including the following: